Maker-Gitsune/The-Splaynck/instructions.md

+# Prerequisites
+The instructions assume the following:
+- You can solder.
+- You have set up and tested [KMK](https://github.com/KMKfw/kmk_firmware) on the Raspberry Pi Pico you intend to use.

 # Instructions
 1. Print one of “top” and “bottom”
     - If you have a smaller print bed, print one of top_l, top_r, bottom_l, bottom_r, in addition to 4x pins